foolin/golem-lang/docs/tutorial.md

 ## Combining Structs Together

-The combination of closures, structs and merge() is very powerful.
-With these tools, it is possible to simulate various features from other languages, including inheritance, multiple-inheritance, prototype chains, and the like.
+By using closures, structs and merge() together, it is possible to simulate various features from other languages, including inheritance, multiple-inheritance, prototype chains, and the like.